 All sightseeing, tourist attractions information and tourism tips for your city break in Rome ('Roma') such as visiting the sights and highlights.
-Which places to visit in Rome in Italy?
+Which places to visit in Rome city, capital of Italy?
 Your travel starts on RomeSite.com

 Places to visit in Rome city

 Welcome to RomeSite.com, the online Rome travel guide for your city break to Rome Italy.
-We will gladly give you the best travel tips for visiting the attractions in Rome.
+We will gladly give you the best travel tips for visiting the attractions in Rome city.
 Because of the many tourists in this Italian city, it is necessary to book tickets for some of the attractions and sights in advance and plan your visit ahead.
 If you follow the tips on RomeSite.com, your Rome visit is sure to be a success.
-Benvenuti a Roma!
+Benvenuti a Roma Italia!